Archer season 13

-The thirteenth season of the animated television series Archer premiered on FXX on August 24, 2022.
+The thirteenth season of the animated television series Archer, created by Adam Reed, aired on FXX from August 24 to October 12, 2022.

 Synopsis

 The Agency has been acquired by the spy conglomerate known as IIA (International Intelligence Agency).
-As such, Archer and the gang struggle to find their identity performing odd missions for Fabian, the leader of the IIA.
+As such, Archer and the gang struggle to find their identity while performing odd missions for Fabian Kingsworth, the leader of the IIA.

 Production

 Archer season 13 was announced on September 28, 2021.
-This is the first season not to feature Jessica Walter in her role as Malory Archer.
-Walter died after recording her voice parts for season 12.
+This is the first season not to feature Jessica Walter in her role as Malory Archer, who died after recording her voice parts for season 12.
+The season also features Kayvan Novak's Fabian Kingsworth as a new main cast member, appearing in seven episodes of the eight-episode season, following a recurring role in season 12.